 We started a local Facebook group for kayaking and stand up paddleboarding and here are the places we like to go:

 Hoover Reservoir – Westerville: We like to launch at the Twin Bridges boat ramp.
 From the launch, you can paddle in several coves.
 It’s quiet and you will see some interesting birds.
 You’ll pass people fishing.
 Boats are limited to 10 horsepower and 10 mph so you don’t have to worry about any wakes.

-Alum Creek State Park Reservoir – Lewis Center: There are a lot of speed boats and jet skis on this reservoir, but we like going to the beach (my girls will take their friends on the Fame) or putting in at the Howard Boat Ramp (off Route 37) in Sunbury, OH.
+Alum Creek State Park Reservoir – Lewis Center: There are a lot of speed boats and jet skis on this reservoir, but we like going to the beach, where my girls will take their friends on the Fame, or putting in at the Howard Boat Ramp (off Route 37) in Sunbury, OH.

-For SUP Yoga, I have taken classes near Oxbow Rd at Hoover Reservoir and at a great Adaptive Sports center in Powell, OH.
+For SUP Yoga, I have taken classes near Oxbow Rd at Hoover Reservoir and at a Adaptive Sports Connection in Powell, OH.